-The facility would draw some of the biggest ships on the seas deep into Exmouth Gulf, including bulk cargo carriers, offshore oil and gas support vessels, fuel tankers, and massive cruise liners.
+The facility would attract massive ships into Exmouth Gulf, including bulk cargo carriers, offshore oil and gas support vessels, fuel tankers, and cruise liners.
 This is no place for major shipping traffic!

 The natural, intact area where the port would be constructed is home to a rich diversity of life including corals, seagrass meadows, sponge gardens, as well as vulnerable dugongs, whales, turtles, dolphins and birdlife.

 It’s a place where locals and visitors enjoy going for a snorkel, dropping a line in the water or just relaxing, away from the hustle and bustle of everyday life.
 It would be tragic to lose these social and community values.